 - Be polite

-- Never let any government agent in your home unless he or she has a warrant or order issued by a court.
+- Never let any government agency in your home unless he or she has a warrant or order issued by a court.

 - If the accusation is one of physical abuse, have your doctor immediately give your child a thorough physical exam.
 Ask your doctor to write a letter stating that no bruises, marks, or health concerns were found on the child that would create suspicion of child abuse or neglect.